Written by: Michael Den Boer on July 23rd, 2010

 Synopsis: A Yakuza boss disappears with 300 million yen and is presumed dead.
-His right hand man Kakihara a sadistic madman is put in charge of finding out what happened to his boss and dealing with those involved.
-At first things run smoothly until Kakihara crosses paths with another psychopath named Ichi who is being lead around by a retired cop who uses Ichi to carry out vigilante justice against those who slip through the cracks of the system.
+His right-hand man Kakihara, a sadistic madman is put in charge of finding out what happened to his boss and dealing with those involved.
+At first things run smoothly, until Kakihara crosses paths with another psychopath named Ichi, who is being lead around by a retired cop, who uses Ichi to carry out vigilante justice against those, who have slipped through the cracks of the system.

-Chances are that if you are familiar with Takshi Miike then you have seen Ichi the Killer.
-It is along with his film The Audition his most distinguished and memorable films to date.
-Like all great artists you know their work immediately and this is definitely true of Takashi Miike who in a matter of moments shows you something you have seen and yet never in that way before.
+Chances are that if you are familiar with Takshi Miike, then you have seen Ichi The Killer.
+It is, along with his film Audition, his most distinguished and memorable films to date.
+And like all great artists you know their work immediately and this is definitely true of Takashi Miike, who in a matter of moments, shows you something you have seen and yet never in that way before.

-The film Ichi the Killer has been talked about and analyzed thousands of times over and yet each new person who sees this unique film comes away with something that is wholly their own.
-On the surface Ichi is filled with blood, guts, brutally to men & women, an occasional shot of semen and most importantly it is laced with a dark sense of humor making all the disturbing images Takashi Miike is bombarding us with make sense.
+The film Ichi The Killer has been talked about and analyzed thousands of times over.
+And yet each new person, who sees this unique film, comes away with something that is wholly their own.
+On the surface Ichi The Killer is filled with blood, guts, brutally to men and women and an occasional shot of semen.
+Most importantly, it is laced with a dark sense of humor, making all the imagery that Takashi Miike is bombarding us with, all the more disturbing.

-A lot of what makes Ichi the Killer so special is no its violent tone but the way that Takashi Miike deals with violence in general.
-If you go into the film with a sense of humor and looking for more than just sadism or gore then you are sure to enjoy this film.
-Ultimately Ichi the Killer is an orgy of carnage that hits all the right notes and makes all the right incisions.
+A lot of what makes Ichi The Killer so special, is not its violent tone, but the way that Takashi Miike deals with violence in general.
+And if you go into the film, with a sense of humor and looking for more than just sadism or gore, then you are sure to enjoy this film.
+Ultimately Ichi The Killer is an orgy of carnage that hits all the right notes and makes all the right incisions.